Contributing Author: Jillian Warwick, Integrative Holistic Health Practitioner

 When fueling your body during intense training or on race day, it’s best to choose foods and beverages that are nutrient-dense and energy-supplying, and that will promote ideal performance and enhance recovery.
 And while bio-individuality is key, there are a few simple guidelines as to what to include and exclude to help you perform your best and stay on track toward your goals.

 What types of food should you INCLUDE?

-When you blend or juice foods, you make things much easier on your digestive system, allow foods to empty more quickly from the stomach.
-Blending or juicing also helps to pre-digest the food so your body doesn’t have to work as hard during digestion.
-This frees up precious energy for you to be able to devote to breathing, moving & contracting muscles.
-Cell walls are broken down and nutrients are quickly released.
+When you blend foods, you make things much easier on your digestive system, allowing foods to empty more quickly from the stomach.
+Blending also helps to pre-digest the food so your body doesn’t have to work as hard during digestion.
+This frees up precious energy for you to be able to devote to breathing, moving, and contracting muscles.

 EASILY DIGESTIBLE CARBS, FATS & PROTEINS